nathanenglehart/nathanenglehart.github.io/projects/logit.md

 \
 Which computes an error rate of ~0.24.
 Quite good for this dataset!

+### Notes

+Logistic regression code available at <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/regression">https://github.com/nathanenglehart/regression</a>.
+This repository also contains code for OLS, ridge, and lasso regression with documentation <a  style="color: #f56a6a; !important" href="/projects/regression" >here</a>

 ### References

+Jurafsky, Daniel and Martin, James.
+(2021). <i>Speech and Language Processing (3rd ed. draft)</i> <a style="color: #f56a6a; !important" href="https://web.stanford.edu/~jurafsky/slp3/">https://web.stanford.edu/~jurafsky/slp3/</a>.
+Stanford, CA. \
+\
-Smith, J.W., Everhart, J.E., Dickson, W.C., Knowler, W.C., & Johannes, R.S.
+Smith, J.W., Everhart, J.E., Dickson, W.C., Knowler, W.C., and Johannes, R.S.
 (1988).
 Kaggle <a style="color: #f56a6a; !important" href="https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database">https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database</a>.
 San Francisco, CA.